Hamburg Fair

 Admission free

-Rides approx. 3 to 8 € per ride
+Ride attractions approx. 3 to 8 € per ride

-Family Rides Wednesday up to -30% off
+Family rides Wednesday up to –30% off

 Catering (example) Fish sandwich approx. 4 to 6 €